Updated May 27th, 2018

 7. Etsy – an entirely different kind of selling site, specialized in vintage and handmade items ✏

-Etsy is an entirely different kind of online selling site.
+Etsy is a fully different type of online selling site.
 It has been around since 2005 and is a niche selling site specializing in vintage and handmade items and has a certain “green” homely appeal.
-Etsy claims to have 1.5 million sellers and 22.6 million buyers.
+According to Etsy, there are 1.5 million sellers and 22.6 million buyers on their site.
 If you are one of them and in need of working capital to grow your Online store, be sure to check out our excellent Etsy loans.

 Fees are much cheaper than Amazon and eBay and typically sellers are charged 3.4% of the selling price plus 20p.
 It costs 13p to list an item.